jashank/tarpaulin/README.markdown

 huge props to the guys who wrote _over five hundred pages_ of excellent documentation

-- paper size is a4, with cam/crop down to a paperback size for a large technical publishing house
+- paper size is a4, with cam/crop down to a paperback size for a Certain Large Technical Publishing House

 - the styles try to emulate rustbook/rustdoc (Fira Sans, Source Serif Pro/Heuristica, Source Code Pro) but fall short in a few places